elenderg/PAL-1000/instruções de compilação.md

 `If the routine is nil, find the routine given "convert_" and the variable's literal's type and "_to_" and the variable's type; set a flag.`

-`If the routine is nil, abort with "The type of this global and the type of its literal are not compatible._" and the variable's locus; exit.`
+`If the routine is nil, abort with "The type of this global and the type of its literal are not compatible." and the variable's locus; exit.`

 `Compile the body of the routine.`

-`If the flag is set, put "_convert the " then the variable's literal's name then " to the " then the variable's name then ". " into the variable's initializer string.`
+`If the flag is set, put "convert the " then the variable's literal's name then " to the " then the variable's name then ". " into the variable's initializer string.`

-`If the flag is not set, put "_put the " then the variable's literal's name then " into the " then the variable's name then ". " into the variable's initializer string.`
+`If the flag is not set, put "put the " then the variable's literal's name then " into the " then the variable's name then ". " into the variable's initializer string.`

 If the variable is a global, and the programmer wants us to initialize it with a literal value, we're going to need a "_put_" or "_convert_" routine to actually fill it in at run time, so we make sure we've got such a routine now.
 If we find one, we take a moment to compile its body, and then we fill in the variable's "_initializer string_" with the Plain English sentence that will do the initializing. "_Global initializer_" sentences are compiled in the next step.